DeuxHuitHuit/datetime/README.markdown

 - prefixing a filter with `strict:` will check, if start **and** end date are in the given filter range,
 - filters without prefixes will check, if start **or** end date are in the given filter range.

+As of version 2.1 there is an additional filter mode:

+- prefixing a filter with `extended:` will work like the unprefixed filter but will additionally fetch single dates (those without end date) that lie in the past.
+This is helpful if you like to display banners only between certain dates and if the user didn't enter an end date.
+Using the `extended` filter, this will be interpreted as "display for ever".

 Filters separated by comma will find all dates that match one of the given dates or ranges.
 Filters separated by `+` will only find dates that match all of the given dates or ranges.

 This extensions accepts all relative dates known to [PHP's DateTime class](http://www.php.net/manual/en/datetime.formats.php) for filtering.
 It also allows the creation of filter ranges with `to` or `earlier than` and `later than`.

 ## Release Notes

+**Version 2.1**

+- Added French translation.
+(Thanks, Nicolas!)
+- Added nur `extended` filter mode.
+(Thanks, Nicolas!)

 **Version 2.0.1**